Captain (Australian rules football): The toss

 Before the start of a match, a coin toss between the captains is used to determine which end of the ground each team will kick to.
 The away captain calls the coin toss, and the winning captain makes the choice of scoring end (direction).
 The decision usually depends on the weather conditions and the weather forecast—particularly the direction and strength of the wind, which can give a significant advantage to a team.
-The wind can be such a strong advantage that Legendary AFL coach Kevin Sheedy (who was known for his cunning), coaching for Essendon, was alleged to have orchestrated the tying down of the windsock at the aptly named Windy Hill on a particularly bultery day; their opponents, bemused by the tied-down windsock, chose to kick against the win.
+The wind can be such a strong advantage that Legendary AFL coach Kevin Sheedy (who was known for his cunning), coaching for Essendon, was alleged to have orchestrated the tying down of the windsock at the aptly named Windy Hill on a particularly blustery day; their opponents, bemused by the tied-down windsock, chose to kick against the wind.

 Addressing the players

 Before the game and during the quarter- and half-time breaks, a captain will be asked by the coach to address the players in a huddle after the coach address.
 Whereas the coach address typically discusses strategy and field positions, the captain's address is usually purely motivational.